awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp-create.md

 **Notes**
 Before you can delete a policy, you must first detach it from all attached entities\.
-You can't delete any AWS managed SCP such as the one named `FullAWSAccess`\.
+You can't delete any AWS managed SCP such as the SCP named `FullAWSAccess`\.

-To delete an SCP, you permission to run the following action:
+To delete an SCP, you need permission to run the following action:
 + `organizations:DeletePolicy`

 **To delete a policy \(console\)**